IERoboticsAILab/clever_lamp/README.md

 ## Intro

-This project introduces the Clever Lamp, an innovative robotic lighting system designed to be the perfect companion for users.
+This project introduces AIfred, a Clever Lamp, and innovative robotic lighting system designed to be the perfect companion for users.
 The system features a WX250s robotic arm from Trossen Robotics, equipped with a Kodak Mini projector mounted on its end-effector.
 The Clever Lamp combines advanced robotics with customizable projection capabilities, creating a versatile and interactive lighting solution.

 The robotic arm's precise movements allow the projector to illuminate and transform the surrounding environment with tailored images and videos.
 Users can effortlessly manipulate the lamp's position and projection content, offering a unique and personalized lighting experience.
 The simplicity of the 3D design ensures ease of use and installation, while the customization options open up a wide range of applications, from mood lighting and entertainment to educational and professional uses.

 By integrating cutting-edge robotics with user-centric design, the Clever Lamp offers immense potential for creative and practical applications, making it an indispensable addition to modern living spaces.

+The objective of the project is to have a friend and tool at the disposal of the user.
+With a simple webcam, AIfred can detect what is appening on the user workspace and provide with usefull insights such as YouTube videos and Wikypedia links.
+Moreover, AIfred will be able to see your workspace intercat with you with voice (speech-to-speech) and solve on paper math for you.

 ## Before running the code